Critical Ising model on random triangulations of the disk: enumeration and local limits: Introduction

 The peeling process can also be encoded by a sequence of \emph{peeling events} $\nseq[1] \Step$ taking values in some countable set of symbols, where $\Step_n$ indicates the position of the triangle revealed at time $n$ relative to the explored map $\emap_{n-1}$.
 The detailed definition is again left to Section~\ref{sec:peeling}.
 The sequence $\nseq[1] \Step$ contains slightly less information than $\nseq \emap$, but it has the advantage that its law can be written down fairly easily and one can perform explicit computations with it.
 We denote by $\Prob_{p,q}$ the law of the sequence $\nseq[1] \Step$ under $\prob_{p,q}$.

 In order to understand the geometry of large Boltzmann Ising-triangulations, we want to study the peeling process in the limit $p,q\to\infty$.
 The regime where $p$ and $q$ go to infinity at comparable speeds is probably the most natural and interesting one.
-But currently we do not know how to extract the asymptotics of $z_{p,q}$ from its generating function in this regime.
+However, extracting the asymptotics of $z_{p,q}$ from its generating function $Z(u,v)$ in this limit poses a significant technical challenge.
+We leave the study of this regime to an upcoming work.
 Instead, we will look into the regime where $q$ goes to infinity before $p$.
 The first step consists of showing that the law of the sequence $\Prob_{p,q}$ converges weakly as follows: \begin{proposition} $\Prob_{p,q} \cv[]q \Prob\py \cv[]p \Prob\yy$, where $\Prob\py$ and $\Prob\yy$ are probability distributions. \end{proposition}

 The distributions $\Prob\py$ and $\Prob\yy$ will be constructed explicitly in Section~\ref{sec:limit S}, thus no tightness argument is needed in the proof of the above convergence.
 Geometrically, Proposition~\ref{prop:comb cv} should be understood as the convergence in distribution of the explored map $\emap_n$ for \mbox{any fixed $n$}.